The Ultimate Roof Replacement Checklist for Florida Homeowners

 • Water stains on ceilings or attic insulation

-• Active leaks during or after rainstorms
+• Leaks during or after storms

 Storm-Specific Damage to Watch For

-• Wind-lifted or torn-off shingles
+• Lifted or torn shingles

 • Dents from hail or flying debris

-• UV cracking or fading from constant sun
+• UV cracking or fading

-What’s the Best Roofing Material for Florida?
+Choosing the Best Roofing Material for Florida Homes

 Clay Tiles